The Lovers: Interpretation

 In some traditions, the Lovers represent relationships and choices.
 Its appearance in a spread indicates some decision about an existing relationship, a temptation of the heart, or a choice of potential partners.
 Often an aspect of the Querent's life will have to be sacrificed; a bachelor(ette)'s lifestyle may be sacrificed and a relationship gained (or vice versa), or one potential partner may be chosen while another is turned down.
 Whatever the choice, it should not be made lightly, as the ramifications will be lasting.

 The Lovers is associated with the star sign Gemini, and indeed is also known as The Twins in some decks.
-Other associations are with Air, Mercury, and the Hebrew letter ז (Zayin).
+Other associations are with air, the classical element associated with Gemini, Mercury, the ruling planet of Gemini, and the Hebrew letter ז (Zayin).

+Symbols

-In the Rider Waite deck, the imagery for this card is changed significantly from the traditional depiction.
-Instead of a couple receiving a blessing from a noble or cleric, the Rider–Waite deck depicts Adam and Eve in the Garden of Eden.
+In the Rider–Waite deck, the imagery for this card is changed significantly from the traditional depiction.
+Instead of a couple receiving a blessing from a noble or cleric, the Rider–Waite deck depicts Adam and Eve in the Garden of Eden, overseen by an angel, possibly archangel Raphael.
 By reducing the number of human beings depicted in the card from three to two, Waite was able to reinforce its correspondence with Gemini.
-The Rider–Waite card also includes the Tree of the knowledge of good and evil with a serpent wrapped around its trunk.
-The symbolism of no return from making bad decisions, and the consequences of innocence lost, would be more widely understood from this imagery.
+The symbolism includes: